Freelancer-Protocol/docs/projectsAndMilestones.md

 ### Projects and Milestones

-A project has a single client and a single freelancer, and is divided into milestones.
+A project is between one client and one freelancer, and is divided into milestones.
 Each milestones has its own associated deliverable, price and deadline.

  <!-- The project is divided into one or more milestones.
 Each milestone  -->